SSGamingUnity-3D/Bailify/README.md

 # 🤖 Excuse Generator App

 An Android app to generate, rate, and save funny or custom excuses.
 Great for entertainment or light-hearted scenarios like skipping school, being late to work, or dealing with aliens.
-Built using **Java**, **SQLite**, and **Material Components** with optional **OpenAI GPT integration**.
+Built using **Java**, **SQLite**
 ---

 ## 📱 Features